kurdt94/BetterYT-Volume/README.md

 	> The extension only works on youtube.com, not on embeded videos outside of the youtube domain.
 - How does it work ?
 	> Volume gain is applied automatically after installing this extension, no need to manually activate or use any volume sliders.
+- Why is this extension not in the chrome-store ?
+	> Don't have a credit-card, next to not having a credit card.
+Google is not getting my 5$ !

 # Installation